rgeirhos/texture-vs-shape/README.md

 Unfortunately, the image permissions do not allow me to share or distribute these stimuli.

 #### How do I compute the shape bias of a model?
+It's simple: check out [bethgelab:model-vs-human](https://github.com/bethgelab/model-vs-human), which supports plotting the shape bias for arbitrary PyTorch / TensorFlow models (dataset name: cue-conflict).
+Alternatively, if you'd like to go through the steps one-by-one, here's what you'll need to do:

 1. Evaluate your models on all 1,280 images here (https://github.com/rgeirhos/texture-vs-shape/tree/master/stimuli/style-transfer-preprocessed-512).
 2. Map model decisions to 16 classes using the code provided above (https://github.com/rgeirhos/texture-vs-shape#code).
 3. Exclude images without a cue conflict (e.g. texture=cat, shape=cat).